Rating cut piles pressure on Spain to seek aid

-MADRID (Reuters) - Spain faced renewed pressure to take the politically humiliating step of seeking sovereign aid on Thursday after a credit agency cut its rating for the government’s debt to near junk.
+MADRID (Reuters) - Spain faced renewed pressure to take the politically humiliating step of seeking sovereign aid on Thursday after a credit agency cut its rating to near junk, triggering a spike in its borrowing costs.

 Standard and Poor’s said recession was limiting Spain’s options on policy and said Madrid’s delay in asking for aid could drag on the new rating, which it kept on negative outlook - indicating another cut is in prospect.